 The market price for our common stock has experienced significant fluctuations and may continue to fluctuate significantly.
 The market price for our common stock may be affected by a number of factors, including shortfalls in our net revenue, earnings or key performance metrics; changes in estimates or recommendations by securities analysts; the announcement of new products or product enhancements by us or our competitors; quarterly variations in our or our competitors' results of operations; developments in our industry; unusual events such as significant acquisitions, divestitures and litigation; and general socioeconomic, political or market conditions and other factors, including factors unrelated to our operating performance, like the current credit issues affecting the economy or the operating performance of our competitors.
+For example, the recent uncertainty related to deteriorating global economic conditions has negatively impacted the market price of our common stock.

-In addition, significant changes in the price of our common stock could expose the Company to additional costly and time-consuming litigation.
+Significant changes in the price of our common stock could expose the Company to additional costly and time-consuming litigation.
 Historically, after periods of volatility in the market price of a company's securities, a company becomes more susceptible to securities class action litigation.
 This type of litigation is often expensive and diverts management's attention and resources.